International Trademark Association: Membership

-INTA's locations
+Locations

-The Association has headquarters in New York City, offices in Brussels, Beijing, Santiago, Chile, Singapore, and Washington, D.C., and a representative in New Delhi.
+The association has headquarters in New York City, offices in Brussels, Beijing, Santiago, Chile, Singapore, and Washington, D.C., and a representative in New Delhi.

-In 2003, INTA opened its China Representative Office in Shanghai: the first office outside the United States.
+In 2003, INTA opened its China Representative Office in Shanghai, its the first office outside the United States.
 The Office moved to Beijing in 2021.

 In 2006, INTA opened its Europe Representative Office in Brussels, Belgium.

-In 2007, INTA opened a representative office in Washington, D.C.
+In 2007, INTA opened a representative office in Washington, DC.

 In 2016, INTA opened its Asia Pacific Representative Office in Singapore.

 In 2017, INTA opened its Latin American and Caribbean Representative Office in Santiago, Chile.

-INTA Annual Meeting

-INTA's largest event is the annual meeting, which dates back to 1878.
-The meeting takes place every spring—usually in May, attracts participants from around the globe, and consists of five days of networking, educational and professional development opportunities, as well as committee meetings and exhibits.
-The Annual Meeting is the world's largest gathering of brand owners and intellectual property professionals.
-INTA's 142nd Annual Meeting takes place April 25–29 in Singapore.